rasenshuriken12/DSA_Prep_Qns/README.md

 # 📂 Repository Structure
 The problems are grouped by Platform/Data Structure/Level/Topic, and each topic contains solutions for multiple questions and Logical Flow of solving, Learnings, Mistakes, etc. Each problem is numbered as per the Coding Platform list for easy reference.

-Please note: the prac.c file includes some random questions of all topics which i used to practice and prepare for my viva examinations
+Please note: the prac.cpp file includes some random questions of all topics which i used to practice and prepare for my viva examinations.

+I have refered to [GFG DSA](https://www.geeksforgeeks.org/dsa-tutorial-learn-data-structures-and-algorithms/) for questions.

 ### Example Folder Structure: